StackVista/stackstate-docs/configure/health/health-synchronization.md

 Relies on periodically receiving external checks from the external monitoring system.
 StackState keeps track of the external checks and decides if some external checks need to be created or updated.
 In order to delete external checks it uses a configurable expiry mechanism to delete external checks that are not observed anymore.
 The [Repeat States health payload](/configure/health/send-health-data/repeat_states.md) accepts specific properties to specify what the expiry configuration should be.

 ### When to use
-This model can be used when the external monitoring system is not capable of collecting all the externacl check in a determined time window and the best effort is just to send the external checks as they are obtained.
+This model can be used when the external monitoring system is not capable of collecting all the external check in a determined time window and the best effort is just to send the external checks as they are obtained.
 This model offers less control into the data as it relies on an expiry configuration to delete external checks and it might happen that elements are deleted due to barely missing the expiry timeout whcih would reflect as external checks disappearing and reappearing from StackState.
+{% endtab %}

+{% tab title="Transactional increments" %}
+### Overview
+Is meant to be used on streaming systems where changes are signaled through a pipeline and only those individual health state changes can be delivered to StackState.
+As there is no repetition of data the whole consistency of the data is handled by making sure that the whole pipeline can deliver at least once delivery guarantees.
+In order to achieve this StackState requires that a checkpoint and a previous checkpoints are communicated next to the check_states so it can track that no data is missing at all, metadata as `repeat_interval` or `expire_interval` are irrelevant in this case as there is no predefined periodicity on the data.

+### When to use
+This model can be used when the external monitoring system does not have access to the total external checks state but only works on an event based approach.
+Requires strict control across the whole pipeline in order to guarantee no data loss.
 {% endtab %}
 {% endtabs %}